Dear Runnymede Borough Council,

 Runnymede Borough Council

 [Runnymede Borough Council request email] | www.runnymede.gov.uk

-I refer to your email request of 28th November 2013 for information under the Freedom of Information Act 2000 regarding commercial properties in this borough.
+I refer to your email request of 2nd December 2014 for information under the Freedom of Information Act regarding businesses not in receipt of Small Business Rates Relief.

 If you are not satisfied with this response you may ask for an internal review.
 If subsequently you are not satisfied with the Council’s decision you may apply to the Information Commissioner for a decision.
 Generally, the ICO cannot make a decision unless you have exhausted the complaints procedure provided by the Council.